dashluu/parser/README.md

 * AST traversal:
     * `IASTVisitor`: an interface that uses the visitor pattern to traverse and process each node in the tree.
     * `IASTNodeIterator`: an interface that is used to loop over children nodes.
-This can only be applied to a node with multiple children, that is, it must inherit from `ListASTNode`.
+This can only be applied to a node with multiple children, that is, it must inherit from `MultichildASTNode`.
     * `JSONWalker`: an implementation of `IASTVisitor` that displays the AST using JSON.

 ## Other components